draeder/simple-p2p-social-network/README.md

 ## Current Features
 - Create a 'pop-up' P2P social network that can be accessed by anyone who has the generated URL
-- Once peers are connected, you can share posts and comment on them between each other
+- Once peers are connected, peers can share new posts and comments
 - Posts and comment input allows HTML tags.
-Be careful with out of date browsers that may process scripts!
+Be careful when using out of date browsers--they may process scripts!

 ## Current Limitations
 - Post & comment history is not sent to new joiners, yet
-- Missing many familiar social network features
+- Many familiar social network features are not yet available
 - Code security has not been evaluated

 ## Usage